Marketing Secret #32 TEST, TEST, TEST

 You see, the fact that you and “everybody” think that this idea is a stroke of genius is basically irrelevant.
 You and your sounding boards may be well intentioned, but there can be no validity placed on your opinions.

-The only way to know for sure is to do a test.
 A small test, yet big enough to see if your idea has the slightest bit of merit.

-You must never assume that the way you think is the way other people think!
+Never assume that the way you think is the way other people think!

 Thomas Edison tried thousands of compounds for the filament of his electric light.
 Every one that didn’t work was logged and no more time was spent on that material.
 He was always sure that knowing what didn’t work was just as important as what did!